Root Cause Analysis

 The results of the analysis are usually presented in a Root Cause Summary Table, which organizes the information compiled during the steps mentioned before.
 Each column represents a major aspect of the RCA process.

 - In the first column, a general description of the causal factor is presented along with sufficient background information for the reader to be able to understand the need to address the causal factor.

 - The second column shows the Path or Paths through the Root Cause Map associated with the causal factor.

 - The third column presents recommendations to address each of the root causes identified.

 The use of this three-column format shows root causes and recommendations developed for each causal factor.

 Event description: equipment failure

-1 From Root Cause Analysis Handbook.
+Note.
+Adapted from Root Cause Analysis Handbook.

 This article was contributed by Lucia Martinez, Research Specialist for PEC Consulting.

 PEC Consulting Group LLC | PENTA Engineering Corporation | St. Louis, Missouri, USA